Aaron Traywick: Career

 From January 2016 to his termination in July 2016, he worked to advocate investment in radical approaches towards anti-aging at the Global Healthspan Policy Institute started by his cousin.
-In 2017 he founded Ascendance Biomedical in Washington, D.C. with the mission to "make cutting edge biomedical technologies available for everyone".
+In 2017 he founded Ascendance Biomedical in Washington, D.C., with the mission to "make cutting edge biomedical technologies available for everyone".

 Traywick's self-administered do it yourself homemade gene therapies received substantial media attention.
 In October 2017, Ascendance Biomedical shared a live broadcast of Traywick's associate Tristan Roberts injecting himself with an "untested experimental gene therapy" for HIV over Facebook's live-streaming service.
 During a presentation at the February 2018 BodyHacking Con in Austin, Texas, Traywick injected himself with something he referred to at the time as a "research compound".
 In a later conversation with BBC reporters, he spoke of it as a "treatment" for Herpes virus, a term with a specific meaning subject to FDA regulations.
 Shortly after the event, the FDA issued a statement on the inherent dangers of this approach to untested gene editing, without mentioning the company by name:

 At the time of his death, Traywick was planning a CRISPR gene therapy trial for the treatment of lung cancer in Tijuana, Mexico, and served as managing director for Inovium Rejuvenation, which was conducting pre-enrollment for FDA-approved trials in several US locations to reverse menopause, rejuvenate ovaries, restore fertility, and bring hormone levels back in line with those found in youth.

 He is featured as a subject in the 2020 Showtime documentary Citizen Bio, directed by Trish Dolman.
 He is also a subject in the limited Netflix series Unnatural Selection.

 Death

-On April 29, 2018, Traywick was found dead in a sensory deprivation isolation tank, or "float pad," at a float spa in Washington, D.C., aged 28.
+On April 29, 2018, Traywick was found dead in a sensory deprivation isolation tank, or "float pod," at a float spa in Washington, D.C., aged 28.
 His body was discovered after spa staff noticed that he did not leave the float room after his appointment time had ended and the tank had automatically drained.

 A spokesperson for the spa told news media that drug paraphernalia was found among Traywick's belongings, though police did not confirm this at the time.
 Traywick's autopsy, reported on in June 2018, concluded that he died from drowning; the drug ketamine was also found in his system.
 Ketamine, a dissociative anesthetic, is sometimes used as a recreational drug.